The Most Common Restaurant Commercial Due Diligence Findings

 Private Equity firms have been snapping up restaurant chains at an astounding rate in recent years.
 It makes sense, considering the industry is cash-generative, offering a continual source of new concepts that can be scaled and eventually sold, generating lucrative returns.
 And while those in the financial and banking sectors often perform the due diligence on those deals, a firm with extensive restaurant experience and a deep knowledge base can deliver insights that otherwise might be passed over by a generalist advisor.

 In fact, a recent Harvard study found that “private equity deals led by partners with prior operational experience, particularly in the restaurant industry, show greater improvement in inspection results than those led by partners with financial or banking resumes.”

-Through our extensive experience conducting due diligence projects in the past, we’ve found that the same findings continue to crop up again and again, no matter how different the restaurant companies themselves might be.
+Through our extensive experience conducting restaurant commercial due diligence engagements in the past, we’ve found that the same findings continue to crop up again and again, no matter how different the restaurant companies themselves might be.
 Below is a roundup of the most common restaurant commercial due diligence findings.

 Naturally, it’s in the seller’s best interest for EBITDA to be high: the higher the EBITDA, the higher the total valuation, the more cash for the seller.
 But while the EBITDA of a restaurant chain might be financially accurate, it won’t necessarily be operationally sustainable.

 So, if EBITDA has jumped significantly in the lead-up to a sale, don’t necessarily expect that level of profitability to continue throughout the entire holding period.
 An industry expert can validate the sustainability of handsome efficiency gains in the 18 months prior to a term sheet being established.
 Budget allocations that would likely be the first line items a business might cut to increase EBITDA in the short-term include:

 - Man-Hours (cutting back on staffing, or leaving certain positions vacant)

 - Repairs & Maintenance